dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSpool.md

 {: .paramName}

 The name of the target log file for the command line session data.
+  * Session data is appended to the end of the file.
+  * If a log file is already in use, subsequent data is written to the new file.
 {: .paramDefnFirst}

-Session data is appended to the end of the file.
-{: .paramDefn}

-If a log file is already in use, subsequent data is written to the new file.
-{: .paramDefn}

 The session data that is logged to the file includes:
-{: .paramDefn}

   * SQL statements issued
   * SQL output messages (errors, row counts when successful, etc.)
   * Data returned